MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P2-Texture-Atlas/content.md

 ## Landscape

-Now download the [Peeved Penguins art pack](https://github.com/MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift/raw/master/PeevedPenguinsAssets.zip) we created for you.
-Once the download is complete, unpack the folder.

 This game will use the landscape device orientation, you need to set this in the project otherwise it will default to portrait.